islamaf/router-wrapper-js/README.md

   <img src="https://img.shields.io/github/last-commit/islamaf/router-wrapper-js">
 </p>

-**RouterWrapperJS** is a wrapper for backend frameworks routes, making them more compact with better chaining.
+**RouterWrapperJS** is a wrapper for backend frameworks routes, making them more compact with better chaining and custom middleware sharing.
 Abstracting middlewares and other functions.

 Currently supported frameworks:
 * Express